vippsas/vipps-report-api/api-guide/overview.md

 ## Sales units that do not have API access

-Vippsnummer sales units don't have API access and there is no way for a merchant to access the API using its own API keys - there are none.
+Although Vippsnummer sales units don't have API access, they can designate an accounting partner that does.

-Vippsnummer sales units can only use the Report API through an accounting partner.
+Their accounting partner can then use the Report API to provide them with their accounting information.

 ### Give access to an accounting partner